 While you’re in the area, it may be worth it to check out one of the most recognized hotels in the world – Marina Bay Sands.
 Full of shops and restaurants such as Spago, and Club 55.
 Be aware that you cannot access the rooftop pool unless you’re staying at the hotel.

 From Marina Bay, head north, passing the Singapore Flyer and Helix Bridge.
 A 30-minute walk will bring you to the Kampong Glam neighborhood.
 Here you’ll be immersed in the Malay-Muslim culture.
 Spend time at the Sultan Mosque and walking down Haji Lane.

 Before closing out your first day in Singapore, check out what makes the food scene in Singapore so famous – a Hawker Centre.
-There are over 40 Hawker Centre’s in Singapore, which are open air food complexes serving a variety of dishes in a sanitary and cheap way.
+There are over 40 Hawker Centre in Singapore, which are open-air food complexes serving a variety of dishes in a sanitary and cheap way.

 Day Two – Chinatown + Little India

 On day two in Singapore get a taste of more cultures making Singapore great.
-Start by exploring Chinatown, where you can taste the signature dish – Hainanese chicken rice at the Tian Tian food stall in the Maxwell food centre.
-Visit the Buddha Tooth Relic Temple, or street shop.
+Start by exploring Chinatown, where you can taste the signature dish – Hainanese chicken rice at the Tian Tian food stall in the Maxwell food center.
+Visit the Buddha Tooth Relic Temple or street shop.
 The winding roads of Chinatown are found west of Marina Bay and south of the downtown core.

 A 45-minute walk north will bring you to the Indian hub of Singapore – Little India.
 With more shopping and dining, you’ll be able to experience a taste of India without leaving Singapore.
 Make sure to stop by Komala Vilas, opened in 1947 it’s one of the oldest Indian restaurants in Singapore.